2wo2wo/ielts_project/README.md

 ## About
 REST API for ielts-project  application with DRF.
-Using it you can create collection and user can check his answers
+Using it with you can create collection and user can check his answers